-Synonyms of Salvia elegans (7) (Updated on 2-16-21): Salvia camertonii Regel, Salvia incarnata Cav., Salvia longiflora Sessé & Moc., Salvia microcalyx Scheele, Salvia microculis Poir., Salvia punicea M.Martens & Galeotti, Salvia rutilans Carrière
+Synonyms of Salvia elegans (7) (Updated on 12-1-21 from Plants of the World Online): Salvia camertonii Regel, Salvia incarnata Cav., Salvia longiflora Sessé & Moc., Salvia microcalyx Scheele, Salvia microculis Poir., Salvia punicea M.Martens & Galeotti, Salvia rutilans Carrière

 Salvia elegans Vahl is the correct and accepted scientific name for this species of Salvia.
 It was named and described by Martin (Henrichsen) Vahl in Enumeratio Plantarum in 1804.

 The genus, Salvia L., was named and described as such by Carl von Linnaeus in the first volume of the first edition of Species Plantarum in 1753.

 As of 12-1-21 when this page was last updated, Plants of the World Online by Kew lists 1,010 species in the Salvia genus.
 It is a member of the plant family Lamiaceae with 233 genera.
 Those numbers could change as updates are made on POWO.